flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 CPU CTR follows the design methods of previous portable consoles from Nintendo.
 That is, squash all your engineering into a single block.
 In doing so, it will reduce the production of counterfeits, protect sensible components and improve heat dissipation.

 In terms of the actual CPU, Nintendo partnered again with their old friend, **ARM**, to produce their next-generation core.
 ARM's licensing model happens to be favourable to Nintendo as they have always offered synthesisable designs, which allows Nintendo to mould to their needs (including, fitting them into a big SoC).
-In the end, ARM gave them a relatively antiquated with substantial upgrades.
+In the end, ARM gave them a relatively antiquated product with substantial upgrades.
 Their choice was the **ARM11** core, a successor of the ARM9 (featured with the [Nintendo DS](nintendo-ds#cpu)).
 More specifically, the **MPCore** variant, ARM's first **homogenous multi-core** solution.

 Using ARM's designs, Nintendo crafted an ARM11 MPCore cluster housing **two** ARM11 cores [@cpu-lioncash].
 Three years later, with the arrival of the 'New' 3DS, the SoC was expanded to contain **four** ARM11 cores.
 The effects of this will be explained in due time so, before anything else, let's analyse what the new CPU cores offered to this console.